-In certain sentencing matters a court has the discretion to not convict a person, but instead make an order under section 10(1)(a) of the Crimes (Sentencing Procedure) Act 1999 (NSW) finding the person guilty, but dismissing the matter.
+When a person pleads guilty to or is found guilty of a criminal offence the court must decide what, if any, punishment is appropriate.
+The Magistrate or Judge will determine which sentencing orders to impose which will, in turn, determine whether or not a conviction will be recorded.
+If a conviction is recorded it will appear on the person’s criminal record.
+In certain sentencing matters, a court has the discretion not to convict a person, but instead make an order under section 10(1)(a) of the Crimes (Sentencing Procedure) Act 1999 finding the person guilty, but dismissing the matter without further penalty.
 If that occurs there is no penalty, no loss of licence, and no criminal record.
-There is however a ‘finding of guilt.
+There is, however, a finding of guilt.

-When no conviction is recorded for a traffic offence, either because an order is made pursuant to section 10(1)(a) of the Crimes (Sentencing Procedure) Act or a CRO without conviction is imposed pursuant to section 9(1)(b) of the Crimes (Sentencing Procedure) Act, no demerit points will be recorded for the offence.
+When no conviction is recorded for a traffic offence, either because an order is made pursuant to section 10(1)(a) or section 9(1)(b) of the Crimes (Sentencing Procedure) Act, no demerit points will be recorded for the offence.

 If you are currently facing traffic offences and you are concerned about the loss of demerit points please call us on 1300 038 223 to discuss your options.

-Seeking a Section 10 Dismissal
+Seeking a Section 10 Dismissal in NSW

-- the trivial nature of the offence;
+- the nature of the offence;

 - any other matter that the court thinks proper to consider.